History of Michigan Wolverines football in the Yost era: 1924 season under George Little

-Yost retired as Michigan's head football coach before the start of the 1924 season in order to focus on his duties as the school's athletic director.
-He was replaced as head coach by George Little with Yost serving as an "advisory coach."
+Yost retired as Michigan's head football coach before the start of the 1924 season in order to focus on his duties as the school's athletic director, a post he had held since 1921.
+He was replaced as head coach by one of his assistants, George Little but stayed on as an "advisory coach."
 The Wolverines were in the midst of a 20-game unbeaten streak when they played Illinois in the third game of the season.
 Red Grange vaulted to national prominence as a result of his performance in the game, returning the opening kickoff for a 95-yard touchdown and scoring five touchdowns in all, including touchdown runs of 67, 56 and 44 yards.
 The Illini beat Michigan, 39–14, Michigan's first loss since October 1921.
 The Wolverines lost again to Iowa and finished the 1924 season with a record of 6–2 (4–2 Big Ten).
 After the 1924 season, Little left Michigan to accept the head coach and athletic director positions at Wisconsin.